sib-swiss/RNAseq-introduction-training/docs/days/trimming.md

-Following a QC analysis on sequencing results, one could detect stretches of low quality bases along reads, or a contamination by adapter sequence.
+Following a QC analysis on sequencing results, one may detect stretches of low quality bases along reads, or a contamination by adapter sequence.
-Depending on your application and the sofware you use for mapping, you may have to remove these bad quality / spurious sequences out of your data.
+Depending on your research question and the software you use for mapping, you may have to remove these bad quality / spurious sequences out of your data.

-During this block, you will learn to :
+**During this block, you will learn to :**

  * trim your data with trimmomatic